Pixelguin/P4G-CEP-docs/docs/upgrade.md

 ![](img/upgrade/select_upgrade.png)

 - Aemulus will automatically download and upgrade P4G CEP for you.
 Future upgrades will be automatic as well!
+- Make sure to customize and build your packages again after the installation finishes!

 ### Manual Upgrade